philips/supernote-obsidian-plugin/README.md

 # Supernote Obsidian Plugin

-This plugin generates PNGs for any `*.note` files found in your Obsidian Vault.
-The PNGs will be named based on the filename of the note and the page number of the note like so: `test.note-0.png`, `test.note-1.png`.
+This plugin generates PNGs and markdown files for any `*.note` files found in your Obsidian Vault.
+The files will be named based on the filename of the note and the page number of the note like so: `test.note-0.png`, `test.note-1.png`, `test.note-1.md`, `test.note-2.md`.

 ## Install via BRAT